yanxifang/Gov-1347/_posts/2020-10-16-Week-Six-Predictions.md

 <tr><td style="text-align:left">as.factor(state)Arizona</td><td></td><td></td></tr>
 <tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr><tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr></table>

+The more interesting model would be one that describes the impact (if any) of field offices on voter turnout or voter persuasion.
+In this case, only Democratic Party data is available, from 2004 to 2012.

 ## Demographics
 Certain demographic blocs have reliably voted for particular parties: for instance, many Black Americans consistently vote for the Democratic presidential nominee.
-This week, I will also analyze the
+If this is the case on a broad/national-level scale, then it might make more sense to focus on the fundamentals models, rather than assuming that voter preferences can be changed.

+First, I looked at states that reliably voted for certain parties.
+I should exclude these "solid" states from the demographics analysis, because the consistency of those states may lead to an underestimation of the impact that demographics have on election results. **Defining "reliably voting" as having voted for the presidential candidate from the same party every election cycle since 1980, I found 15 states/areas that are "solidly Democratic" (2) and "solidly Republican" (13).** These states are:

+- **Republican:** Alabama, Alaska, Idaho, Kansas, Mississippi, Nebraska, Oklahoma, South Carolina, South Dakota, Texas, Utah, Wyoming
+- **Democratic:** Minnesota, Washington D.C.

+An initial glance at this list does raise some suspicion about the validity of this model: in particular, states like Massachusetts, California, Rhode Island, and Vermont are today considered to be solidly Democratic states.
+However, this is easily explained by Reagan's landslide in 1984, when he won all states/areas except Minnesota and D.C.

 ## Ongoing Model & Revised Prediction for 2020
 This week, I also revisited my ongoing model.